woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/indexes.rst

   27141

 The first query, using ``&&``, identified every block that intersected the neighborhood's bounding box.
-The second query, using ``St_Intersects``, only identified those blocks that intersected the neighborhood itself.
+The second query, using :command:`St_Intersects`, only identified those blocks that intersected the neighborhood itself.

 Analyzing